Innocent (actor): Books

 Innocent has authored seven books: Njan Innocent, Cancer Wardile Chiri, Irinjalakudakku Chuttum (memoirs), Mazha Kannadi (collection of short stories), Chirrikku Pinnil (autobiography) and Kalante Delhi Yathra Anthikkad Vazhi are some of them.
 Cancer Wardile Chiri (Laughter in the Cancer Ward) is an account of his experiences while undergoing treatment for throat cancer.
 Irinjalakudakku Chuttum won the Kerala Sahitya Akademi Award for Humour in 2020.

 Politics

 Innocent was the Irinjalakkuda Mandalam Secretary of the Revolutionary Socialist Party during the 1970s.
 He had contested the Irinjalakkuda municipal council elections as Revolutionary Socialist Party-backed candidate in 1979 and had won that election.
 He was rumoured to be a Left Democratic Front (LDF)-supported independent candidate from the Irinjalakkuda assembly constituency in the 2006 Kerala Legislative Assembly elections but this did not happen.
 Innocent won the 2014 Lok Sabha elections from Chalakudy Lok Sabha constituency in Thrissur district as an independent candidate supported by the LDF.

 Innocent lost in the Lok Sabha elections 2019 to UDF candidate Benny Behanan.

 Personal life

-On 26 September 1976, Innocent married Alice; they had a son named Sonnet.
-Innocent Jr. and Anna are Sonnet's twin children.
+Innocent was married to Alice in 1976, and the couple has a son named Sonnet.
+Innocent Jr. and Anna are his grandchildren.
 Childhood Innocent was played by Innocent Jr. in a documentary.